aburneka/UFOs/README.md

 ### Summary:In a summary statement, describe one drawback of this new design and two recommendations for further development.

-While the webpage provides a basic search and filter criteria, it could use some upgrades.
-The filter criteria are case sensitive i.e. you cannot put in CA or california, but instead need to enter "ca".
-This can be ery confusing for a user.
+While the webpage provides a basic search function and the ability to filter the data, it could use some upgrades.
+The filter criteria that a user would input is case sensitive i.e. you cannot put in CA or california, but instead need to enter "ca".
+This can be very confusing for a user.
 There also appears to be unknown data which I would recommend dealing with by cleaning the data.